ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Good empirical results on many  problems
     - Appears to avoid overfitting in high dimensional spaces
 ## Week 6: Ethics and Machine Learning
-- ML and AI are increasinnngly in use for problems that affect people
+- ML and AI are increasingly in use for problems that affect people
   - Applications in healthcare, law enforcement, ..., which may have direct effects on people's lives
 - Going to talk about:
   1. Ethical benefits and harms linked to data practices